Plug-in electric vehicle fire: StreetScooter

 On July 29, 2021, a StreetScooter caught fire in a workshop in Trier, Germany, due to a fault in the battery.
 As a result, the workshop building was so unstable it had to be demolished.

 Electric ships

-The Norwegian ferry MF Ytterøyningen operated by Norled was delivered in 2006 and is equipped with a Corvus Orca Energy storage system (ESS) with 1989 kWh capacity.
+The Norwegian ferry MF Ytterøyningen operated by Norled was delivered in 2006 and is equipped with a Corvus Orca Energy storage system (ESS) with 1,989 kWh capacity.
 A small fire was reported on October 10, 2019, in the battery room.
-The ferry returned to harbor under its own power where passengers and crew were evacuated to land.
+The ferry returned to harbor under its own power, where passengers and crew were evacuated to land.
 Overnight, however, a serious gas explosion rocked the battery room causing significant damage.
 Norwegian authorities have issued a statement and hazard warning.

 Norwegian broadcasting company NRK reported that twelve firefighters were taken to hospital for exposure to hazardous gases associated with the batteries.

 Electric bus fires

-Electric buses have caught fire in France and Stuttgart, Germany.
+On April 29, 2022, RATP withdrew 149 Bolloré Bluebus 5SE busses from service, after two separate fires within a month.

+On September 30, 2021, 25 busses were destroyed after a fire at a SBB bus depot in Stuttgart, Germany.
+It is suspected that the fire started from a Mercedes eCitaro electric bus while charging.